openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       a single c file, most compilers can employ optimization much better compared to a usual sqlite build.

-We are in the process of addressing possibilities to make SMBTA more than just output itâ€™s
+We are in the process of addressing possibilities to make SMBTA more than just output it’s
       results to a text mode terminal.

-**FigureÂ 1.Â A run of 'global, top 10 files rw', and it's HTML output**
+**Figure 1.
+A run of 'global, top 10 files rw', and it's HTML output**

 <table cellpadding="0" cellspacing="0" border="0" width="30%" summary="manufactured viewport for HTML img" ><tr >
 <td >![A run of 'global, top 10 files rw', and it's HTML output](http://holger123.files.wordpress.com/2011/01/html-demo2.png)